What is a software product? Everything you need to know (definition, tips, benefits)

 • Security software

-The top benefits of developing a software product are scalability and flexibility, continuous revenue flow, and global reach.
+The top benefits of building a software product are:

 They are: